cs50u/yahtzee-game/README.md

 ## Design Choices

-The dice animations were implemented using CSS animations inspired by ~[this source](https://codesandbox.io/s/animated-3d-dice-roll-eorl0)~.
+The dice animations were implemented using CSS animations inspired by [this source](https://codesandbox.io/s/animated-3d-dice-roll-eorl0).
 This choice was made because CSS animations provide smooth and realistic animations without the need for external libraries.

 ## Credits

-- CSS animations for dice rolls inspired by ~[this source](https://codesandbox.io/s/animated-3d-dice-roll-eorl0)~
+- CSS animations for dice rolls inspired by [this source](https://codesandbox.io/s/animated-3d-dice-roll-eorl0)

 ## Roadmap